 The same is true if the creator is hired by someone for the explicit purpose of creating that work, in which case the work becomes a "work for hire."
 The owner of the copyright is normally the person who hired the creator (absent a contractual agreement saying otherwise).

-Ownership of a copyright can be transferred.
+Ownership of a copyright, as with ownership in other forms of property, can be transferred.
 A transfer of the owner's exclusive rights must be made in writing.
 A transfer of less than the owner's exclusive rights does not need to be in writing.

-Whether or not the copyright is registered, the author should begin using the copyright symbol immediately as a method of informing others that he intends to exercise control over the production, distribution, display, and or performance of the work.
-Notice is not currently a requirement of the copyright law, but it does prevent others from claiming a defense of innocent infringement.
+Whether or not the copyright is registered, the author should begin using the copyright symbol (©) immediately as a method of informing others that he or she intends to exercise control over the production, distribution, display, and or performance of the work.
+Such a method of notification is not currently a requirement of the copyright law, but it does prevent others from claiming a defense of innocent infringement.